Thérèse of Lisieux: The "little way"

 Therese entered the Carmel of Lisieux with the determination to become a saint.
 However, by the end of 1894, six years as a Carmelite made her realize how small and insignificant she felt.
 She saw the limitations of all her efforts.
 She remained small and very far off from the unfailing love that she would wish to practice.
 She is said to have understood then that it was from insignificance that she had to learn to ask God's help.
 Along with her camera, Céline had brought notebooks with her, passages from the Old Testament, which Therese did not have in Carmel.
 (The Louvain Bible, the translation authorized for French Catholics, did not include the Old Testament.)
 In the notebooks Therese found a passage from Proverbs that struck her with particular force: "Whosoever is a little one, let him come to me" (Proverbs 9:4).

-She was struck by another passage from the Book of Isaiah: "you shall be carried at the breasts, and upon the knees they shall caress you.
+Therese was struck by another passage from the Book of Isaiah: "you shall be carried at the breasts, and upon the knees they shall caress you.
 As one whom the mother caresseth, so will I comfort you".
 (Isaiah 66:12–13) She concluded that Jesus would carry her to the summit of sanctity.
 The smallness of Therese, her limits, became in this way grounds for joy, rather than discouragement.
 Not until Manuscript C of her autobiography did she give this discovery the name of "little way", "petite voie".